Chapelle du Rosaire de Vence: Three murals

 For the walls, Matisse designed three murals to be made by painting white tiles with black paint and then firing the large sections of tile.
 Each tile measures 12 in.^{2}.
 Matisse's mobility was limited due to illness and disability which meant he could only work from a wheelchair, and he had a long stick with a brush strapped to his arm and pieces of construction paper placed on the wall.
 He then drew the images, which were transferred to tiles by skilled craftsmen.

 Saint Dominic

 Behind the altar there is a large image of Saint Dominic, founder of the Order of Preachers and by tradition founder of the practice of the rosary for Catholics.
 He was a 13th-century wandering preacher from Spain.
 His followers wear a white garment, or habit, with a white scapular hanging straight down the front.
-Simple but powerful lines was created by Matisse to depict the saint.
+Simple but powerful lines were created by Matisse to depict the saint.